sumitskj/GSOC-Chaoss/README.md

 **Microtask 8:**

 For Microtask 8, I have made the python script [Microtask 8](microtask8/Microtask8.py).
 This script takes the repo url and a commit SHA as inputs, then it clones that repo if it isn't there, then it checkouts to the given commit SHA and then finally performs an flake8 on that.
+The task can be found at [Microtask8](microtask8).

 **Microtask 9:**